 Want to stay up to date as the City develops a plan to reach 70% waste diversion?
 Sign up for yxetalkstrash e-mails to be notified about upcoming engagement opportunities and project milestones.

-To help us achieve the goal of 70% waste diversion by 2023, the City is redesigning Residential Curbside Collections for single family homes and we need your input.
-Between February 12 and March 6, 2018, there are a series of public engagement opportunities to look at the priorities, preferences, and barriers that might impact a redesigned curbside waste collection system.
+To help us achieve the goal of 70% waste diversion by 2023, the City is redesigning Residential Curbside Collections for single family homes.
+Close to 5,000 residents talked trash between February 12 and March 6, 2018. the engagement included an online survey, pop-up events, community workshops, and an accessible waste collection workshop.
+What we heard from the engagement will directly inform the recommendations for a redesigned curbside waste collection system.

 Pop Up Events

 Pop ups were come-and-go style events located at places where residents spend their time.
 Residents were invited to participate in a 5-10 minute activity facilitated by City staff to identify their priorities and preferences for the redesign of curbside waste collection.
 A series of pop up events were held between February 13 and March 1, 2018 at the following times and locations:

 - February 13: Shaw Centre 4:00 – 7:00pm